Curucuru and Friends

 Curucuru and Friends (also known as Tales of Greenery or The Family of Greenwood (绿树林家族 (Lǜ shù lín jiāzú))) is a 2006 stop-motion animated series animated by Ffango Entertoyment (Now Comma Studios), primarily aimed for preschoolers.
 It is officially Ffango's first original stop motion animated series, directed by Chung Hyun and written by both Yi Jeong-Geun and Jang Eun-Ju with character designs by Jin Hyo-Jung.

 The first season is aired KBS1 from November 24, 2006 to February 16, 2007, with a total of 13 episodes.
 A second season, made after the rights transfer, is then produced and aired in China, produced in a joint collaboration between Zhejiang Chinese Cartoon Co. and Beijing Pan Gaowen media Ltd from September 2013 to February 2014, with a total count of 26 episodes.
 A movie sequel titled Curucuru and Friends: The Rainbow Tree Forest was released on Korean theaters on November 19, 2015.
 A third season of the series was released in 2016.

 Story

 Season 1

 The story is set in a village called Green Forest Village, where is inhabited by friendly animals.
 The story were focused on 5 special animal friends whose friendship binds them together, Koori: A brown raccoon boy and an aspiring inventor, Pinpin: A blue and white giant panda boy and a warm hearted artist, Lalla: a pink Tabby cat girl and an aspiring musician who wishes to be a princess, Toto: a purple bat boy who wants to be a pilot and fly and lastly; Curucuru, a brown bear boy who likes to cook.
-All of them venture through several adventures in the forest and town, making exciting and marvelous stories and also getting in and out of trouble as they learn valuable lessons in life and things around them.
+All of them venture through several adventures in the forest and town, getting in and out of trouble as they learn valuable lessons in life and things around them.